 SECONDARY

-A Mixed Voluntary Aided School for pupils aged 11 to 18 years.
+A Mixed Voluntary Aided School for pupils 11 to 18 years.
 The schools has a capacity of 1181 pupils.

 PRIMARY